 Step 1.
 Get Responsible Beverage Service Certification

-The licensee and managers of any special occasion licence event, including family events, must have a Responsible Beverage Service Certificate, either Serving It Right or Special Event Server.
+The licensee and managers of any special event permit event, including family events, must have a Responsible Beverage Service Certificate, either Serving It Right or Special Event Server.

 The licensee, manager, and all servers - paid or volunteer - must be certified.